JayTrask/portfolio/README.md

 ﻿# Portfolio

 This website is a host for several projects and other information that employers would find valuable to know about me.
-It is created with ReactJS, THREE.js
+It is created with ReactJS

 # Resources